-As an American who chose to move from New York City to Athens, the unavoidable question that arises in almost every conversation is: “Why?”
+As a Chinese American who chose to move from New York City to Athens, the unavoidable question that arises in almost every conversation is: “Why?”
 For me, the answer is simple.
 And the sun and sea are only small parts of the equation.

 Understanding Greek Tech